davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/1-kings/chapters/1-kings-8/verses/1-kings-8-57/1-kings-8-57-kjv.md

 ---
 title: "1 Kings 8:57 KJV"
 ⬅️: "1 Kings 8:56 KJV"
-attribution: "1 Kings 8:57 KJV"
 King James Version of: "1 Kings 8:57"
-quote: "The LORD our God be with us, as he was with our fathers: let him not leave us, nor forsake us:"
+verse: "The LORD our God be with us, as he was with our fathers: let him not leave us, nor forsake us:"
-type: quote
+type: verse
 tags:
   - God
-  - quote
+  - verse
 ---